Ghazal-Mahdian/Football-team-cards/README.md

-##
+## Intro

-I'm taking the "JavaScript Algorithms and Data Structures (Beta)" course on freeCodeCamp, and I'm excited to share my journey of learning JavaScript!
+Hey^^ I'm taking the "JavaScript Algorithms and Data Structures (Beta)" course on freeCodeCamp

+and I'm excited to share my journey of learning JavaScript!

 In this project is I have learned how to work with DOM manipulation, object destructuring, event handling, and data filtering.